 The main building block of the FEC is the AFTER chip, a 72-channel ASIC which was designed for the readout of the vertical TPCs in T2K nd280m.
 Each FEC houses 8 AFTER chips, leading to 576 channel per board.
 Two FECs are needed to read out the 1152 pads of an ERAM detector module.
 The connection between an ERAM detector and each FEC takes eight eighty pin connectors (floating type, series FX23 from Hirose).
 On each connector, eight of the surface mount type pins are assigned to ground, and the four power pins (through-hole type) of each connector pair are also tied to ground on the ERAM side and the FEC side.
 Each FEC is equipped with an aluminum carapace that comes in contact with a continuous ground ring made on the top layer of the PCB.
 The FEC and its carapace are screwed on the aluminum module frame that supports the ERAM detectors.
 The two FECs of an ERAM module are driven by a Front-End Mezzanine (FEM) card that performs all the digital electronic functions required to configure, synchronize and readout the FECs, and communicate via optical links with the back-end electronics that is placed at the floor below the UA1 magnet, over twenty meters away from the HATs.
 The top side of the FEM is covered by an aluminum carapace that acts as a shield, a heat sink, and provides mechanical protection.
 On the bottom side of the FEM, a thin layer of coppered FR4 is placed for shielding and dust / mechanical protection.
 The top side carapace of the FEM and the rear shield are electrically connected to the ground planes of the board via contact areas on the PCB and metallization around the mounting holes and screws.
 Additional screws connect the carapace of the FEM to that of each FEC and bring the ground reference planes of all the electronic cards mounted on the end-plate to a common equipotential.

 The interconnection between the FEM and each FEC takes an 80-pin connector pair (FX23 family from Hirose, identical to those used for ERAM to FEC connections).
 Among the 80 surface mount pins of this connector, 22 are assigned to ground while 50 carry LVCMOS or LVDS signals, and 8 are not assigned.
 Two of the four through-hole pins of each FX23 connector pair between the FEM and a FEC are used to bring the external 5 V low voltage power supply to the FEC through the FEM, and the remaining two through-hole pins on these connector are tied to the ground plane of their respective board.
-On the FEM side, the +5 V terminal connected to the external power supply cable cable is connected to the main LDO regulator of the card (which provides 3.3 V) through a reverse voltage protection circuit and an eFuse, and it is connected in parallel to the connector pins that power the FECs.
+On the FEM side, the +5 V terminal connected to the external power supply cable is connected to the main LDO regulator of the card (which provides 3.3 V) through a reverse voltage protection circuit and an eFuse, and it is connected in parallel to the connector pins that power the FECs.
 The current return cable is connected to the ground planes of the FEM and FECs, which are all brought to the same equipotential on the module frame via the carapaces of the cards and the mounting screws.

 Low voltage power supplies for front-end electronics and power distribution